User Manual – Durst

 2. The placeholder text Sample Content is created on the inside of the arc in the default size and font.

-3. Adjust the path accordingly using the Direct Selection Tool [33] resp. by selecting Smoothing Type [35] for the selected curve point so that the text runs alongside the desired curve.
+3. Adjust the path accordingly using the Direct Selection Tool [33] or by selecting Smoothing Type [35] for the selected curve point so that the text runs alongside the desired curve.

 Figure 7: The Print Item with its placeholder text which is located along the inside of the path